-The Matejko Museum and Wawel Castle are both naturally ventilated buildings where air exchange occurs through open doors and windows and through other openings in the building shell; no mechanical ventilation system exists in either building.
-However, as seen in Table 2, the tracer study shows that summertime air exchange rates are at least twice as high at the Matejko Museum (1.26 to 1.44 air exchanges per hour in the upper floor galleries) when compared to the rooms studied at Wawel Castle (0.56 to 0.66 air exchanges per hour).
-In the absence of a deliberate ozone removal system, higher air exchange rates (as at the Matejko Museum) lead to higher indoor ozone concentrations.
+galleries) when compared to the rooms studied at Wawel Castle (0.56-0.66 air exchanges h-1).
+In the absence of a deliberate ozone-removal system, higher air exchange rates (as at the Matejko Museum) lead to higher indoor ozone concentrations.
 The reason for this is that indoor ozone levels represent a dynamic balance between the rate of ozone introduction into a building from outdoors versus ozone destruction by reaction at interior building surfaces.
 Higher outdoor air exchange rates increase the rate of introduction of ozone from outdoors and thereby raise indoor ozone levels.

-Ozone concentrations downstream of the activated carbon beds of the air handling system at the National Museum are shown in Figure 2d compared to the ozone levels in outdoor air entering the building's ventilation system.
-It is seen that the activated carbon bed has eliminated 86% of the ozone in outdoor air over the June 29-30, 1993 period studied, leaving an ozone concentration of only 1.5 ppb in the building supply air on the days studied.
+Ozone concentrations downstream of the activated carbon beds of the air-handling system at the National Museum are shown in Fig. 2d compared to the ozone levels in outdoor air entering the building's ventilation system.
+It is seen that the activated carbon bed has eliminated 86% of the ozone in outdoor air over the 29-30 June 1993 period studied, leaving an ozone concentration of only 1.5 ppb in the building's air supply on the days studied.